Mouradchelbi/End-to-end-containerized-deployment-local-vagrant-automation/README.md

 # VProfile Containerized -Monolithic Application

-A complete multi-tier Java web application deployed using Docker containers with automated VM provisioning using Vagrant.
+A complete multi-tier Java web application deployed using Docker containers with automated VM provisioning using Vagrant- Infra as code.

 ## Architecture Overview